openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Metadata parameters should preferably be sent by reference as a URI using `client_metadata_uri` parameter, but when RP cannot host a webserver, metadata parameters should be sent by value using `client_metadata` parameter.

-When `client_metadata` or `client_metadata_uri` parameters are present, but Self-Issued OP recognizes `client_id` and knows metadata associated with it, Self-Issued OP MUST return an error.
-Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that Self-Issued OP might be seeing for the first time is mutualy exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the RP after receiving RP's metadata.

 The following is a non-normative example of an **unsigned** same-device request when the RP is not pre-registered with the Self-Issued OP.
 HTTP 302 redirect request by the RP triggers the User Agent to make an Authorization Request to the Self-Issued OP (with line wraps within values for display purposes only):

 ```